-Seven properties that were deemed housing assets that were transferred to the City as housing successor, per Health and Safety Code Section 34176(a)(1).
+Seven properties were deemed housing assets that were transferred to the City as housing successor, per Health and Safety Code Section 34176(a)(1).
 These transfers were approved by the OOB on July 16, 2012 (OOB Resolution No. 2012-07) and the California Department of Finance on August 31, 2012.

-Nine parcels on the former Oakland Army Base that are the subject of a separate long-range property management plan that is pending approval as of the preparation of this Plan.
+Nine parcels on the former Oakland Army Base that are the subject of a separate longrange property management plan that was approved per the August 22, 2013 letter from the Department of Finance.